 ADK Guidelines Chapter Outings (revised 2012)

-Trip Leaders, please turn your liability forms in to me at the next general membership meeting, or mail them to me at my home address of 91 N. Parrish Drive, Amherst, NY 14228.
+Trip Leaders, please be sure to turn your liability forms in at the next general membership meeting; if unable to attend, contact the current Outings chair.
 Liability forms are available using the link above.
 All participants must sign the liability waiver form before beginning an ADK sponsored outing.

-Future Trip Leaders, please call me or email me if you would like to lead an outing.
-I will support you in writing up the trip description and getting the ball rolling.
+Future Trip Leaders, please contact the Outings chair if you would like to lead an outing.
+We will support you in writing up the trip description and getting the ball rolling.
 If you want your outing to appear in the newsletter, it must be submitted by the 10th of the previous month.
 That means, we are “booking” at least a month in advance.
 While many of us don’t like to bike or paddle when the weather is cool, hiking still remains a wonderful option all year long.
 So send those cool weather hiking trip ideas to me.

 To ALL the dedicated ADK trip leaders…